near/docs/docs/validator/economics.md

 You can obtain a validator *seat* by:
 - Staking your NEAR tokens
-- Staking delegated NEAR tokens
+- Staking third-party NEAR tokens via delegation

 <blockquote class="info">
     <strong>did you know?</strong><br><br>